seesleestak/bumper-plate-web-script/README.md

 # kg-bumper-stocklist

-A script to scrape the [American Barbell](https://americanbarbell.com/) website to check for bumper plate stock and send notifications via a [Telegram](https://telegram.org/) bot.
+A script to scrape the [American Barbell](https://americanbarbell.com/) and [Rogue Fitness](https://www.roguefitness.com/) websites to check for bumper plate stock and send notifications via a [Telegram](https://telegram.org/) bot.

 ## Getting Started